larromba/Data-Privacy/README.md

 From this list, self-hosting [Whoogle](https://whoogle.himiko.cloud/) (instructions [here](https://github.com/benbusby/whoogle-search)) seems the safest option that most resembles a Google search.
 However, when Google updates its code, there may be breaking changes that must be fixed by the owner, and then applied yourself.

-Out of the hosted options, [Peekier](https://peekier.com/) seems the most trustable, with decent searches, and a likeable server location.
+Out of the hosted options, [Peekier](https://peekier.com/) _(no longer available)_ seems the most trustable, with decent searches, and a likeable server location.
 If the layout is too unusual, either [Metager](https://metager.org/) or [Mojeek](https://www.mojeek.com/) will seem more familiar.
 Metager has a better server location, but at the expense of sharing (fairly anonymous) data to advertisers.

 Whichever search engine you choose, use a VPN (with encrypted DNS) or the Tor Browser to hide searches from your ISP.